-While email is one of the primary threats, your website also poses a danger because it can lead cyber-criminals to your databases full of valuable information — the return of which they will demand a ransom.
+While email is one of the primary threats, your website are at risks because it can lead cyber-criminals to your databases full of valuable information — the return of which they will demand a ransom.

 Cyber-criminals are always looking for weakness.
 Is your company doing the same?
 You might be at risk if: